BritishGeologicalSurvey/etlhelper/README.md

 Data are accessible via index (`row[4]`) or name (`row.day`).

+Other functions are provided to select data.  `fetchone`, `fetchmany` and `fetchall` are equivalent to the cursor methods specified in the DBAPI v2.0.
 `dump_rows` passes each row to a function, while `iter_rows` returns a generator for looping over results.